vuxcode/pr1-project-Urwa6-1/README.md

 User can select any letter and trace it by finger or using mouse.
 After the alphabet has been traced by 100 pixels user get appreciation message.
 With appreciation message user can able to see image which starts with the letter, user has traced.
+I added the youtube video for alphabtets sound to make it more useful for kids.
 # User Guide

 > Write a clear user guide for how someone should use your program.
 > User can trace the alphabet.
 > User can select any letter by selecting any button letter.
 > User can reset the tracing for the selected alphabet as well.
+> User can play the video and the same time they can trace the letter freely and select any letter they want to trace at the same time.
 > User can get respond after they traced 100 pixels within the letter.
 > When the tracing is done, image related to the letter can be shown on the screen.